giantswarm/gitops-template/README.md

 ## Using this repository

+A good starting point is the [docs/repo_structure.md](repository structure) doc, which explains how this repository works.

 To start creating and managing your infrastructure using this template, please fork a repo from it, then follow the docs below to learn how it works: